 But polarization can serve as an opportunity to re-evaluate our own judgments and behaviors.
 Never have we needed etiquette and empathy more.

-There are reasons why people might choose not to wear face coverings, but remaining calm when we disagree is more likely to bring about understanding.
+There are reasons why people might choose not to wear face coverings just as there are reasons for disagreement on any subject.
+Remaining calm when we disagree is more likely to bring about understanding.

-One of the primary principles of etiquette is to be respectful and considerate of another's right to choose what he believes best for himself, though we might not agree that the choice is wise.
+One of the primary principles of etiquette is to be respectful and considerate of another's right to believe what he wants, even if we do not agree that the choice is correct or wise.

 The practical etiquette question is, "How can I be more recognizably respectful to others?"

 Guessing the motives of the behavior of others is counter-productive.

-A good friend of mine has the secret to overcoming her harsh feelings of those who aren’t wearing a mask.
+A good friend of mine has the secret to overcoming her harsh feelings of people who resist wearing masks.
 When she encounters such a person, she smiles under her mask and says to herself, “May you be safe.
 May you be well.”
 This helps her stave off resentment.

 It's difficult to feel resentful when you are wishing someone well.
-Surely, avoiding resentment is good for your health and being respectful of others is always a top priority.
+Surely, avoiding resentment is good for your health.